Sallanches

 History, culture and heritage

-Built in the XNUMXth century, it was used in the XNUMXth century as a residence for the nobles of Loche, bailiffs of Faucigny.
-Its massive facades are brightened up by large Renaissance mullioned windows.
-Its square tower is surmounted by a cob roof which rests on a battlement.
+In the 16th century it served as a residence for the nobles of Loche, bailiffs of Faucigny.
+Its massive facades are brightened by large Renaissance mullioned windows.
+Its square tower is topped with a spigot roof resting on a crenellation.
 Its iron-clad ogival door gives access to a beautiful spiral staircase.
-During the XNUMXth century, it was transformed into apartments.

 1310: Hugues, Dauphin of Viennois and Baron of Faucigny, granted the inhabitants of Sallanches their first privileges, a sign of the town's prosperity.